gwk/pithy/iotest/readme.md

-writeup v0
-Dedicated to the public domain under CC0: https://creativecommons.org/publicdomain/zero/1.0/.

-# iotest
+# IOTest

 iotest is a small tool for testing command line programs.
 By default it writes the stdout and stderr of the program under test to files, and then compares them to expected results using `git diff`.
 Here are some reasons I like it:
 - Specify complicated, multiline text expectations without fiddling with escape characters in test code.
-- Clearly differentiate between stdout and stderr, with default success/failure status code expectations.
+- Clearly differentiate between stdout and stderr.
+- Specify success/failure exit code expectations, or by default expect zero and no stderr output, or some stderr expectation and a nonzero exit code.
-- Test output is placed sensibly in the `_build` directory for easy inspection.
+- Tests are run and test output is placed in a dedicated subdirectory of `_build` for easy inspection when tests fail.
-- Simple test case prototyping reduces test case redundancy without complicated inheritence overrides (conflicts result in an error).
+- Test cases can inherit from prototype cases.

-iotest is available via pip for easy distribution.
+IOTest is available via pip for easy distribution.
 Alternatively, the script can be freely copied into a project; there is a single python dependency (pithy utility library), also available through pip.

 # License